Imtiaz17/realtimeforum/README.md

 #This is realtime Single page app forum

-##Using laravel, pusher, Vuejs, Vuetify, JWT and markdown
+##Using restfull api of laravel, pusher, Vuejs, Vuetify, JWT and markdown